mlcommons/modelgauge/docs/tutorial_suts.md

     text: str
 ```

-Note that in this example inherit from [Pydantic](https://docs.pydantic.dev/latest/)'s `BaseModel` to aid in serialization and caching.
+Note that in this example we inherit from [Pydantic](https://docs.pydantic.dev/latest/)'s `BaseModel` to aid in serialization and caching.
 This isn't strictly necessary, but we highly recommend doing so.

 To tell NewHELM what your native representations are, we use Python [Generics](https://mypy.readthedocs.io/en/stable/generics.html).